 - 4. A detailed assessment of the deliverability of two allocated sites has been set out in separate representation forms submitted alongside this representation in respect of Policies: - BL1 West of Dickens Heath (capacity 350 dwellings) - KN2 South of Knowle (Arden Triangle) (capacity 600 dwellings) - 5.
-In summary, some of the key areas of concern for the deliverability of the above sites are as follows: - No evidence has been supplied to demonstrate the agreement of all landowners to bring many of the proposed site allocations forward for development to expedite delivery. - No suitable land has been identified and secured to meet national and local policy requirements for the relocation of existing sports provision prior to development. - 6.
+In summary, some of the key areas of concern for the deliverability of the above sites are as follows: - No evidence has been supplied to demonstrate the agreement of all landowners to bring many of the proposed site allocations forward for development to expedite delivery. - There is uncertainty around the identification and securing of land to meet national and local policy requirements for the relocation of existing sports provision prior to development. - 6.
 Below is a critical assessment of the lack of clear information to justify the deliverability and developability of significant proposed housing capacity included in the Draft Submission version of the Solihull Local Plan (SLP) at Solihull Town Centre and UK Central and Solihull Arden.